 You can set up a map service for the purpose of performing network analysis on the server.
 If your map document contains a network analysis layer, you'll see a network analysis capability that you can enable when you publish the service.
 You'll then have access to network analysis operations when developing applications to work with ArcGIS Server.
 You can set up default properties for the analysis in the map document, such as facilities and barriers.
 See Network analysis services to get started.

 To serve maps or features through KML

 KML is a way of representing geographic data and maps through an open XML-based structure.
-KML is commonly used in geobrowser applications, such as ArcGIS Explorer and Google Earth, to display map overlays or features, with attributes sometimes available in informational pop-up windows.
-All map services are, by default, able to return KML.
-See the topic KML support in ArcGIS for Server to learn more.
+KML is commonly used in geobrowser applications, such as ArcGIS Earth, to display map overlays or features, with attributes sometimes available in informational pop-up windows.
+All map services are able to return KML by default.
+See the topic KML support in ArcGIS Server to learn more.